steveloughran/engineering-proposals/qualifying-an-SDK-upgrade.md

 If it comes from a changed part of hadoop itself, other than hadoop-aws and hadoop-common track the cause down and file a related JIRA.
-Those aren't necessarily blockers, but as not enough people run manual CLI commands before the release phase you may be the the first person to notice it.
+Those aren't necessarily blockers, but as not enough people run manual CLI commands before the release phase you may be the first person to notice it.

 If it is from `hadoop-common` or `hadoop-aws` then it may be a regression in these libraries.